The Ultimate Guide to Virtual Galas

 Differentiate your presentation with unique and creative elements, offerings and unexpected surprises.
 Elevate the entire production by continually brainstorming new ideas to keep the messaging mission-specific and engaging.
 Limit talking heads.
-And above all, for the love of all that’s holy, do NOT allow ANYONE to go off on unscripted digressions.
-Viewers will simply not keep watching and if they’re not watching, they’re not giving.
+And above all, do NOT allow ANYONE to go off on unscripted digressions.
+This is NOT the forum for that.

 Sure, we’d love for everything to go back to the way it was pre-global pandemic.
 But it won’t.
 We believe that fundraising events are forever changed.
-Donors and orgs are too savvy and frankly, do you want to sit in a crowd of 500 people right now?
-We didn’t think so.
-Now that supporters are familiar with online and virtual giving, and NPOs and organizations understand that they can generate commensurate revenue without incurring the expense of a traditional gala – why would they rely on what once was?
+Now that supporters are familiar with online and virtual giving, and NPOs and organizations understand that they can raise money without spending as much as they did for a traditional gala, VGs are here to stay.
 Just as Bob Dylan taught us decades ago, the times they are a-changin’.
-Indeed

-Picture this: A premiere sponsor and/or major donor gala, filled with perhaps 50-150 of your top-giving and honored benefactors.
-Imagine a VIP affair, top-dollar ticket prices reflecting top-notch guest experience.
-Perhaps their meals are chef-prepared, organic, multi-course extravaganzas with superbly-paired wine, speciality desserts crafted by the very best bakeries; entertainment is curated and perfectly suited to their preferences.
+Here’s what we mean by Fusion Fundraiser: A premiere sponsor and/or major donor gala, filled with perhaps 50-150 of your top-giving and honored benefactors (whatever is safe, allowed and prudent).
+Imagine a VIP affair, top-dollar ticket prices reflecting a top-notch guest experience.
+Perhaps their meals are chef-prepared, organic, multi-course extravaganzas with superbly-paired wine, specialty desserts crafted by the very best bakeries; entertainment is curated and perfectly suited to their preferences.
 Onsite or valet parking.
-A venue decorated to the nines with magnificent lighting, sound and visuals.
+A venue decorated to the nines with magnificent lighting, sound, and visuals.
 And because there are so many fewer people in attendance, the cost to host this event is much less than you’re used to paying for larger crowds.

-See where we’re going with this?
-In a hybrid event scenario, major donors, sponsors, competitive bidders and philanthropic–type personalities will ALL be satisfied.
-One event – completely different experiences for guests.
-The pros are many – fewer expenses are incurred due to the limited number of people you are creating a curated in-person experience for (smaller venue, less spent on catering, AV, decor and fewer volunteers needed).
+In a hybrid event scenario, major donors, sponsors, competitive bidders , and philanthropic–type personalities will ALL be satisfied.
+One event – completely different guest experiences.
 Talk about equity – EVERYONE can choose their preferred method of interacting with and supporting you and your org.
 Now say it with us: WINNING!